 Be sure to remove any old gasket material remaining on the sealing surface of the engine.
+Failure to do so could lead to engine damage.

-7. Coat the gasket on the new filter with clean engine oil.

-- 8. Screw on the oil filter until a slight resistance is felt, then tighten an additional 2/3 turn. - 9.
+- 7. Coat the gasket on the new filter with clean engine oil. - 8.
+Screw on the oil filter until a slight resistance is felt, then tighten an additional 2/3 turn. - 9.
 Start the engine and check for leakage around the oil filter.
 Correct as required. - Turn the engine off and wait more than 10 minutes.
 Check the oil level.
 Add engine oil if necessary.